Install for Windows

-Install as a single combined management hub service, this is the simplest method with the least amount of configuration between components.
-This serves the Management Hub API, a backend certify-agent instance, and the web UI.
+The management hub is installed as a single service which serves the Management Hub API, a backend certify-agent instance, and the web UI.
 Internally this is using the Kestrel web server which is part of Microsoft ASP.Net.

-You can download the latest alpha test version 7.0.1.21-alpha.06 : Released 2025/05/14 - this is intended for test evaluation and not for production use, as subsequent updates may including breaking changes.
+You can download the latest alpha test version 7.0.2.25-alpha.08 : Released 2025/06/05 - this is intended for test evaluation and not for production use, as subsequent updates may including breaking changes.

 The current default configuration will make the service and UI available at http://localhost:8080